eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 For each entity type, there is a corresponding Quality of Service (QoS) class that groups all the policies that affect said entity type.
-Users can create instances of these QoS classes, modify the contained policies to their needs, and use them to configure the entities, either during their creation or later with the :func:`set_qos` function that every entity exposes.
+Users can create instances of these QoS classes, modify the contained policies to their needs, and use them to configure the entities, either during their creation or at a later time with the :func:`set_qos` function that every entity exposes.

 See :ref:`dds_layer_core_policy` for a list of the available policies and their description.
 The QoS classes and the policies they contain are explained in the documentation for each entity type.